 Do I need to bring a board?

 - No, all equipment is provided: board, paddle, life vest, whistle, and anchor.
-If you have your own board that you really like, feel free to bring it along and use it for a discounted class rate.

 What do I need to bring?